 “I have never seen anything like what I have seen today.
 The calibre of the acting, the improvisation and the audience participation… It is through important work like this that together we understand and empower our community to work for our young men and women.
 Child marriage, as you all have heard and seen today, is a very serious issue” – Dr. Rosena Allin-Khan

-A group of 20 participants – mostly young women – were trained to use Interactive Theatre in their child marriage prevention campaigns in Dhading, Lamjung, Parsa and Surkhet Districts.
+In February to March 2018, a group of 20 participants – mostly young women – were trained to use Interactive Theatre in their child marriage prevention campaigns in Dhading, Lamjung, Parsa and Surkhet Districts.
 Power holders including mayors, police chiefs, doctors and district council members are now attending performances and being asked what they can do to help prevent child marriage in their communities.

 “Being a human being, being a lady, and now also being a representative, it’s my responsibility to ensure that everything in my municipality goes right, and no rights should be violated.
 We will take strict steps against child marriage” – Salma Khatun, Deputy Mayor, Pokhariya Municipality, Nepal

 “I could really feel the performance.
 I had little knowledge of child marriage, but seeing the performance gave me more knowledge, and the realisation that from now on, I can spread the message amongst my relatives and friends that child marriage is wrong” – Audience member, Nepal

 A group of 19 activists from local organisations were trained to use Interactive Theatre in January to February 2018 to help parents develop the confidence and communication skills to talk openly and honestly about sex with their 10 to 14-year-old children.
 Participants are now implementing Interactive Theatre workshops and performances involving parents in Nyagatare, Gasabo, Kicukiro and Nyarugenge Districts.

 Click here to discover a photo story about our work in Rwanda.